Roster: Company K, 47th Pennsylvania Volunteers

 Long, Solomon H.

-Term of Service: 15 March 1864 – 21 August 1864 (died from typhoid fever at New Orleans)
+Term of Service: 15 March 1864 – 21 August 1864 (died from typhoid fever at the Marine Hospital or Corps d’Afrique Hospital in New Orleans, Louisiana)

 Rank: Private